LC vs SC Fiber Connectors Defined and Analyzed in Detail

 The choice of LC and SC connectors will entirely depend on your application requirements.
 However, the following are a few devices that you may need while using these connectors.

 Media Converters: These devices enable signal conversion, and are largely used in networks that use both copper and fiber optic cables.
-There are copper to fiber media converters and fiber to fiber converters to choose from.
+There are copper to fiber, fiber to copper and fiber to fiber media converters to choose from.
 Nowadays, these converters are equipped with SFP transceivers, and they support LC and SC connectors.

 Network Switches: They are the most important network hardware, which connects different devices in the network.
 There are different types of network switches to choose from.
 Industrial switches, PoE switches, hardened switches, and so on are a few popular ones.
 Today, it is quite easy to find network switches with LC and SC SFP transceivers.